umbrellait-maksim-baevskiy/all-in-one-seo-pack/readme.txt

 First created in 2007, see why AIOSEO is one of the all time most downloaded plugins for WordPress.

 * XML Sitemap support - submit your sitemap to Google and Bing and improve your SEO
+* Image XML Sitemap submitted to Google and Bing to improve your Image SEO
 * Google AMP support (Accelerated Mobile Pages)
 * Google Analytics support
 * Support for SEO on Custom Post Types